BeyondMicroControl/AsciiCAD/docs/design.md

 - a wire outside the box can connect to the port only if the port’s `wireMask` includes the outward direction and the neighbor wire reciprocates

 **Two-sided ports (feedthrough):**
-- If a border cell’s `wireMask` includes both directions across the border (e.g. `E|W` on a vertical edge, or `N|S` on a horizontal edge), then nets MAY pass from exterior region to interior region through that port cell.
+- If a border cell’s `wireMask` includes both directions across the border (e.g. `E|W` on a vertical edge, or `N|S` on a horizontal edge), then nets may pass from exterior region to interior region through that port cell.
-- If a border cell’s `wireMask` includes only one side, nets MAY terminate at that border (but cannot pass through).
+- If a border cell’s `wireMask` includes only one side, nets may terminate at that border (but cannot pass through).

 ### Relationship to component policy (clarification)